-Moreover, when the power measuring process is disabled, some more sendings are interrupted, according to the table:
+On the other hand, when the power measuring process is disabled, some more sending is interrupted, according to the table shown below:

-Table 1 Sendings vs. activation/deactivation of power measuring
+Table 1 Sending vs. Activation/Deactivation of Power Measures

 All the parameters from the Active Energy, Active Power and Power Limit Monitoring screens as well as their configurable values will be detailed in the next pages.